 HEALS is a leadership incubator created to inspire a deep cultural shift centered on environmental action.
 The conference seeks to equip the Harvard students and citizen-leaders with the critical understanding that each and every person, no matter their academics, personal background, career goals or interests, has a place in the movement to save our world, from unprecedented environmental crises of mass scale.

 Earth Friendly Products, the maker of ECOS® plant-powered laundry detergent and household cleaners, is dedicated to making products that are safer for people, pets and the planet.
 An industry leader, Earth Friendly Products is the world’s first company to have achieved the sustainability “trifecta” of carbon neutrality, water neutrality, and ZERO Platinum Zero Waste certification.

 ABOUT EARTH FRIENDLY PRODUCTS®

-Family-owned and -operated since 1967, Earth Friendly Products® is the maker of ECOS® Laundry Detergent and over 200 other environmentally friendly products that are safer for people, pets, and the planet.
-Made with plant-powered ingredients, ECOS® cleaners are thoughtfully sourced, pH balanced, readily biodegradable, easily recyclable, and never tested on animals.
-Over 140 ECOS® products have received the coveted U.S. EPA Safer Choice certification, which means that every ingredient is the safest in its class and that formulations are effective and demonstrate sustainability without sacrificing quality or performance.
+Family-owned and -operated since 1967, Earth Friendly Products® is the maker of ECOS® Laundry Detergent and over 90 other sustainable cleaning products that are safer for people, pets, and the planet.
+Made with plant-powered ingredients, ECOS® cleaners are thoughtfully sourced, pH balanced, readily biodegradable formula, easily recyclable, and never tested on animals.
+Over 90 ECOS® products have received the coveted U.S. EPA Safer Choice certification, which means that every ingredient is the safest in its class and that formulations are effective and demonstrate sustainability without sacrificing quality or performance.
 ECOS®, Baby ECOS®, ECOS® Pets, and ECOS® Pro cleaners are available at major club and grocery retailers and natural foods stores throughout the U.S., in over 60 countries, and at ecos.com, babyecos.com, and other online retailers.

 Harvard Environmental Action & Leadership Program